P-p-H-d/mlib/README.md

 Memory Allocation functions can be set by overriding the following macros before using the _DEF macros:

 * M\_MEMORY\_ALLOC (type): return a pointer to a new object of type 'type'.
+* M\_MEMORY\_DEL (ptr): free the object pointed by 'ptr'.
 * M\_MEMORY\_REALLOC (type, ptr, size): return a pointer to an array of 'size' object of type 'type', reusing the old array pointed by 'ptr'. 'ptr' can be NULL, in which case the array will be created.
-* M\_MEMORY\_FREE (ptr): free the object (or array of object) pointed by 'ptr'.
+* M\_MEMORY\_FREE (ptr): free the array of object pointed by 'ptr'.

+ALLOC & DEL operators are supposed to allocate fixed size single element object (no array).
+Theses objects are not expected to grow.
+REALLOC & FREE operators deal with allocated memory for growing objects.
+Do not mix pointers between both: a pointer allocated by ALLOC (resp.
+REALLOC) is supposed to be only freed by DEL (resp.
+FREE).

 M\_MEMORY\_ALLOC and  M\_MEMORY\_REALLOC are supposed to return NULL in case of memory allocation failure.
-The defaults are 'malloc', 'realloc' and 'free'.
+The defaults are 'malloc', 'free', 'realloc' and 'free'.

-You can also overide the operators NEW, REALLOC & DEL in the oplist given to a container.
+You can also overide the operators NEW, DEL, REALLOC & DEL in the oplist given to a container.

 Out-of-memory error